JPhant/JPhant_Java_Based_Phant_Library/README.md

   * Convert to/from supported Data Structures (String[][] and ArrayList<ArrayList<String>>.)
   * Smart CSV Extraction (handles embedded Quotes, Commas, Carriage Returns, and Line Feeds.)
   * Automatic Retries on HTTPConnection Errors (up to 5 retries.)
+  * Can optionally use a ProxyHost and Port (if you're behind a company Firewall/Proxy Server.)

 -------------------------------------------------------------------------
   I'm going to be very busy for the next few months, and can't develop this further.
 I hereby put this "as is" in the Public Domain, I hope someone will pick it up and run with it.
 Here is a quick overview...